 Clearly ambitious, Oswald was a councillor who represented The Falls.
 In the years before the division of Ireland in 1920, Oswald supported Home Rule, but opposed republican nationalism and delivered “excoriating” speeches against Sinn Féin.
 This was a dangerous course of action.
 In 1922, as Belfast descended into violence, his business premises were burnt out.

 Yet despite representing a staunchly nationalist area, Oswald continued to be re-elected.
 Even as he increasingly mixed with Belfast’s business elite, it seems, he kept the respect of his constituents by demanding better housing, for example.
 He was also a pragmatist.
 In 1935, despite his previous rhetoric, he opened a factory in southern Ireland, accepting a grant from the republican government to help get the enterprise going.

 Having started out with a vague impression of his grandfather as dapper and genial, Nick now sees him as “a man of extraordinary courage” who made the most of his opportunities.

 A generation closer to our own time, Roger’s son, Edward, lived an eventful life.
-Despite having a “slight whiff of trade” about him, Edward was a staunch supporter of Charles I during the English Civil War, a lieutenant colonel who raised a troop of horsemen and fought with great distinction at key battles.
+Despite having a “slight whiff of trade” about him, Edward was a staunch supporter of Charles I during the English Civil War in the 17th century, a lieutenant colonel who raised a troop of horsemen and fought with great distinction at key battles.